 To conclude, agroforestry is not an easy and quick fix by any means.

-However, when it comes to sustainability and environmental impact, these practices easily pass all eco tests with flying colours.
+However, when it comes to environmental sustainability, these practices easily pass all eco tests with flying colours.
 This is as long as agroforestry specialists and educated farmers are overseeing the project and working alongside the ecosystem, not against it.

 The big question is: is the UK prepared to make the switch to agroforestry and deal with this specialist, labour-intensive practice for the good of the planet?
 I, for one, hope the answer is yes.